 How Does Water Pollution Affect Birds?

-You will be mistaken if you think birds cannot be affected by water pollution.
-Despite being airborne creatures, they are also susceptible to the toxicity found in polluted waters.
-For instance, studies have shown that north of 400,000 birds has died from oil spillage alone.
+You will be mistaken if you think water pollution cannot affect birds.
+Despite being airborne creatures, they are also susceptible to toxicity in polluted waters.
+For instance, it is estimated that between 100,000 to 1 million birds died in the 2010 Deepwater Horizon disaster.

-Pesticides and heavy metals are also found in our water bodies and can cause food poisoning and death in mammals.
+But getting trapped isn’t the only danger birds encounter when in water.
+Pesticides and heavy metals are other sources of threat in the aquatic environment and can cause food poisoning and death in mammals.

-Water birds rely on fish for survival, but when these toxic substances have already driven the aquatic creatures out of their habitat or killed, there’ll be nothing left to feed on.
+Plus, water birds rely on fish for survival.
+As such, when these toxic substances have already driven the aquatic creatures out of their habitat or killed them, there’ll be nothing much left for the avian creatures to feed on.
 And the birds will either die or migrate, upsetting the balance of nature.

 How Does Water Pollution Affect Aquatic Life?